 Where an employee is suffering from an illness that could be worsened by you getting in contact, then you should carefully consider whether or not it is the right thing to do.
 Mental health conditions such as depression, anxiety and work-related stress can all be aggravated by contact from an employer.

-You can’t want your business’s culture to be one that expects staff to always be available, so it’s vital to have some consideration for your employee and their condition before making contact.
+You don't want your business’s culture to be one that expects staff to always be available, so it’s vital to have some consideration for your employee and their condition before making contact.
 If not, you could create a snowball effect that only delays their return to work even more.

 Pressurising staff to return too soon